Frankie141/crafty-tots/README.md

 * Crafts
     * Recipes with Supplies required and Instructions.
     * Instructional Videos for Edible Playdough and Edible Sand.
+    * When selected the videos take the users to the Youtube to be able to watch the videos in full view.
     * Images for Edible Paints and No-Mess Painting.
     * Colors selected contrasts well with the other elements of the website.